eliyaaki/todo-micro-services/README.md

 2. **Kafka and Zookeeper:** Kafka is a distributed streaming platform, and Zookeeper is used as the coordination service for Kafka.
 They are used for event-driven communication between the microservices.

+## Testing

+The Todo Backend Service and Notification Backend Service have been thoroughly tested using Jest, a popular JavaScript testing framework.
+The tests cover various scenarios and ensure the functionality and reliability of the services.
+The test execution is facilitated through dedicated Dockerfiles for each service.
+These Dockerfiles include the necessary configurations to run the tests as part of the service startup process.
+Feel free to explore the test files located in the corresponding service directories to gain further insights into the test cases and assertions.
+You can also run the tests for the Todo Backend Service or the Notification Backend Service individually.
+To do so, navigate to the respective service directory and run the following command:

+       $ npm test

 ## Usage

 To run the Todo Microservices app locally, follow these steps: